top of page

 By: All In One Property Management

-Florida has passed House Bill 913 (HB 913), a significant piece of legislation that directly affects how condominium and homeowners' associations operate throughout the state.
-While the bill has statewide implications, it's particularly important for associations located in Miami-Dade County, which already enforces more stringent local regulations.
+Florida has passed House Bill 913 (HB 913).
+This legislation significantly impacts how condominium and homeowners' associations operate across the state.
+While its implications are wide-ranging, it is especially important for associations in Miami-Dade County, where stricter local regulations are already in place.

-Below, we break down the key takeaways of HB 913 and what your board and management team need to do to stay compliant.
+Below, we break down the key takeaways from HB 913 and highlight what your board and management team need to do to remain compliant.

-HB 913 is a new law designed to increase transparency, accountability, and owner access to association records.
-It also tightens regulations on board conduct, financial disclosures, and election procedures.
-The law went into effect July 1, 2025.
+HB 913 is a new law designed to promote transparency, accountability, and owner access to association records.
+This legislation tightens regulations involving board conduct, financial disclosures, and election procedures.
+The law took effect on July 1, 2025.

-The bill responds to increasing public scrutiny of condominium governance, particularly following high-profile issues involving financial mismanagement, inadequate building maintenance, and inaccessible records.
+The bill responds to growing public scrutiny of condominium governance.
+Recent high-profile issues have included financial mismanagement, inadequate building maintenance, and inaccessible records.

-Here are some of the most important provisions of HB 913:
+Here are the most important provisions of HB 913:

 1. Mandatory Digital Access to Records